 ERSC 4320: Field Geology II

-The UALR Earth Sciences department has developed a 3-week summer field camp that was offered for the first time in July, 2009.
-Tentative dates for Summer 2013 are July 6-27, and the group will leave from Little Rock and spend approximately 2.5 weeks camping and doing various field mapping exercises in the Needle Mountains near Durango, Colorado.
+The UALR Earth Sciences department has developed a 3-week, 3-credit hour summer field camp that was offered for the first time in July, 2009.
+Tentative dates for Summer 2014 are July 5-26, and the group will leave from Little Rock and spend approximately 2.5 weeks camping and doing various field mapping exercises in the Needle Mountains near Durango, Colorado.
 Students are expected to have junior or senior status, and the main prerequisites are Field Geology I (ERSC 3320) and Structural Geology (ERSC 3430).

 Click here for a list of required and recommended gear.